ProfessorFabio-UFG/rpc-in-python-with-rpyc-robertmadureira/README.md

 ### Now add other remote procedures to the server and change the client to test them

 You may add the same remote procedures that you added in the sockets activity.

+### feat: Add extended list operations to RPC service and client tests
+Added new remote procedures (get, remove_item, pop_item, length, clear_all) to the RPyC server's MyList service.
+Included error handling for index and value errors on the server.
+Updated the client to test all new procedures, including error cases.
+Improved server logging for RPC calls.`